IvanKresic/BoosterApplication/README.md

       to match current user localhost IP adress in order to work properly.

 NOTE: Android application .apk file is provided in Git repository by name: "BoosterApp.apk"

+NOTE: This app is developed in short period of time, and this code should not be used in any production environment.
+Developing this application for production ready environment would require propper code architecture, project structure and optimization.